 “For it is in giving that we receive.”
 St Francis of Assisi wrote those words eons ago.
 But the concept is ageless.
 What does it mean to be generous?
 Generosity is defined by Mario Webster as, one who is “liberal in giving.”
 The word “generosity” derives from the Latin word “generōsus” which means “of noble birth.”
 I will return to that concept in a bit, but I find it very interesting that nobility and generosity share a common root.
 Generosity is a commonly shared virtue and character trait recognized and encouraged by virtually every culture and religion.
 Most likely the reason generosity is held in such high esteem is it doesn’t necessarily come naturally or easily.
 If we are honest, each of us trends toward selfishness, greed, and envy.
 Generosity is the antidote for such a trend.
 It is also the topic of scientific and sociologic study.
-Researchers at the University of Notre Dame are exploring the “sources, origins, and causes of generosity [which they define as ‘the virtue of giving good things to others freely and abundantly’].”
+Researchers at the University of Notre Dame are exploring the “sources, origins, and causes of generosity .”
 I like that definition.
 Other researchers are investigating the connection between generosity and oxytocin (the neurochemical thought to be responsible for social bonding, trust, empathy, pro-social behaviors, and a decrease in anxiety, to name a few).
 It appears we benefit neurochemically when we give to others.
 Seems that St. Francis was on to something.

 Over the years, I have come to understand that giving liberally to others can come in the form of treasure (money or resources), talent (our unique abilities and gifts), and time (our most valuable and un-replenishable resource).
 Most articles on generosity focus on these three areas.
 Although we’ll take a brief look at each one, I don’t want to re-hash what most of us already know.
 What I want to do is challenge you to be generous in uncommon ways.
 Again, more on that in a bit.